-From the year 2021, citizens of New Zealand who want to travel to Europe will be required to apply online for a ETIAS visa waiver.
-ETIAS (European Travel Information and Authorization System) will be introduced to increase security and strengthen border control in the Schengen zone to protect the safety of Europeans and visitors.
+However, from the year 2021 onward, citizens of New Zealand who want to travel to Europe will be required to apply online for an ETIAS visa waiver.
+ETIAS (European Travel Information and Authorization System) will be introduced in an effort to increase security and strengthen border control in the Schengen zone in order to protect the safety of Europeans and visitors alike.

 The ETIAS visa waiver for New Zealanders will be available through an easy-to-use online application system.
-Those applying for the travel authorization need to have:
+The requirements for an ETIAS visa-waiver application are simple and straightforward:

 - A valid New Zealand passport that is machine-readable, with at least 3 months remaining beyond the intended date of departure

 - A debit or credit card to pay the ETIAS fee